gcalderone/GModelFit.jl/README.md

 ### Multiple data sets

 In the examples above we never used the concept of *prediction* since we always dealt with a single dataset.
 Now suppose you observe the same phenomenon with two different instruments, or at two different times, and wish to use both data sets to constrain the model parameters.
-The following example shows how to fit multiple data sets simultaneously:
+The following example shows how to fit multiple data sets simultaneously and introduce a link between the parameter values:

 ```julia
 using GFit, Random